 If you’ve been in the fight against trafficking for a little while, you may have heard of the Trafficking in Persons Report (TIP Report hereafter).
-This provides rankings like we have on our site, listing Cambodia and Belize both on the “Tier 2 Watch List”.
+This provides rankings like we have on our site, listing Cambodia as “Tier 3” and Belize as “Tier 2”.
 You may be new to this fight and have no idea what any of that means!
 Have no fear, you are in the right place!
 We are going to dive into what the TIP Report is, what each ranking means, and how this report is useful and helpful in fighting human trafficking globally.

 How did it start?